 Clinical Informatics Fellowship

-The Clinical Informatics Fellowship at HonorHealth is designed to train fellows in all aspects of clinical informatics including tools, concepts and methods.
-Fellows collaborate with multidisciplinary healthcare, IT and C-suite professionals to advance and improve clinical support systems, patient safety and quality in a wide range of settings.
-Fellows will learn to use the outcomes of their work to produce and disseminate scholarly work in alignment with HonorHealth’s vision to serve as the partner of choice as we transform healthcare for our communities.
+The Clinical Informatics Fellowship at HonorHealth is designed to train fellows from all specialties in every aspect of clinical informatics including tools, concepts and methods.
+Fellows collaborate with multidisciplinary healthcare, IT and C-suite professionals to advance and improve the delivery of care using technology more efficiently and effectively.
+Working with vendors, technology partners, and innovation teams, fellows will apply the outcomes of their work in support of HonorHealth’s vision to be the partner of choice in transforming healthcare for our communities.

 Fellowship Director